Transcript from a meeting with Jim Eaton on 9 July, 2020

 Q: Any time there is the coming of bliss, or joy, it’s mixed with fear and holding.
 Like when you were doing the meditation at the beginning; there’s a part of me that wants to join you, but every time I get near the edge of letting go, there’s such a holding within me of, “It’s scary.
 It’s scary there!”
 Even though I know it’s absolutely divine, it’s absolutely terrifying at the same time!
 So I’m stuck in this duality: one part of me is longing for this sensation, and the other part is holding back saying, “No, there’s danger there!”
 Why am I holding on when the release is so beautiful; why?

-Jim: Yeah.
-Good question.
-When the separate-self-identity first forms it’s only a fledgling self, it’s very fragile, and could easily collapse and disintegrate.
-At this point, if it were to disintegrate, then we’d regress back to the unconscious wholeness we experience when we’re born, or in utero—when we have no self-awareness.
+Jim: When the separate-self-identity first forms, it’s only a fledgling self; it’s very fragile, and could easily collapse and disintegrate.
+At this point, if it were to disintegrate, then we’d regress back to the unconscious wholeness we experience when we’re born—when we have no self-awareness.

 So, initially, it’s very important that we resist that disintegration—so that the separate self can become well established.
 It’s not a mistake the separate self!
 We need to really appreciate that, and bow down to it and say, “Thank you!”
 Because without that developmental stage, and the self-awareness it gives rise to, we would never be having this conversation right now; we’d be unable to adapt to living in the world, to think conceptually, to reflect—we would effectively remain as infants, and unable to survive independently.
 So initially there’s a very real fear of losing that structure.

 However, once we have adapted to our surroundings, and developed a healthy autonomy, the separate-self-identity has served it’s purpose and is no longer required.
-Then a new developmental stage is possible: to allow the separate-self-identification to fall away, and rediscover our true identity, as the wholeness of being; but this time it’s a progression, since we rediscover wholeness consciously, rather than unconsciously as before.
+Then a new developmental stage is possible: to allow the separate-self-identification to fall away, and rediscover our true identity as the wholeness of being.
+But this time it’s a progression, not a regression—since we rediscover wholeness consciously, rather than unconsciously as before.

 So that’s why there’s such a fear: because at one point we had to really resist the disintegration of the separate self—in order to develop self-awareness and adapt to modern living.
-But now we’re taking the next developmental step, and the invitation is to meet that old fear; so not trying to get rid of it, not trying to push through it, but meeting it and honouring it, “Thank you for enabling self-awareness to emerge.
+But now we’re taking the next developmental step, and the invitation is to meet that old fear.
+So, not trying to get rid of it, and not trying to bulldoze through it, but meeting it and honouring it, “Thank you for enabling self-awareness to emerge.
 You did that!
 Thank you.”
 But now there’s is this new possibility.

 See what’s there now . . .
 See if you can meet that edge right now . . .
 Just check in.